coolkidwrik/Solar_System/README.md

 <h4>
   <ins>Moon</ins>
 </h4>
-An important part of the Earth system is the moon that orbits it, so I implement Using some <a href = "./utilities/getOrbitalPosition.js"> orbital physics</a>
+An important part of the Earth's system is the moon that orbits it, so I have implemented a model of the moon similar to the Earth.
+Using some <a href = "./utilities/getOrbitalPosition.js"> orbital physics</a>, I implemented the orbiting mechanics of the moon around the earth.

 ![Earth and Moon model](./images/earth_moon.png)

 <h3>
   <ins>Planets with Rings</ins>
 </h3>

+The next most interesting planets to be working on were Saturn and Uranus because of their distinctive ring structure.
+This was done using Ring Geometry and Phong material which could cast and receive shadows (basic for Uranus because rings aren't as distinct to receive shadows).

 <h4>
   <ins>Saturn</ins>
 </h4>